 Height: Up to 10 ft (3 m) if not pruned back.
 Prune regularly to keep the plant at a maximum of 3 ft (90 cm).
 Tall plants will need staking.

 Light: Bright light to full sun.
 Shade from direct midday sun which can scorch its leaves.
 Plants that don't bloom aren't getting enough sun.
 Put your plant in the brightest window possible.

 Water: Water thoroughly, then allow the top inch of soil to dry out between waterings.
-Use a pot with drainage holes, and remember to empty the drainage tray after watering to prevent soggy soil, which can lead to root rot.
+Use a pot with drainage holes, and remember to empty the drainage tray after watering to prevent soggy soil which can lead to root rot.
 If this plant gets too dry, it will quickly wilt.

-Temperature: Average to warm temperatures 65-80°F/18-27°C. These tropical natives don't like the cold at all.
+Temperature: Average to warm (65-80°F/18-27°C).
+These tropical natives don't like the cold at all.
 If you move your plant outdoors for the summer, bring it back inside if the temperature dips below 55°F/13°C at night.
-Colder temperatures may cause this plant to drop its leaves and go dormant for the winter.
+Cold temps may cause flowering maple to drop its leaves and go dormant for the winter.

 Soil: Use a peat moss-based potting mix.

-Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorus water-soluble fertilizer diluted by half.